innoq/ml-ops.org/index.md

 ## [State of MLOps (Tools & Frameworks)(coming soon)]()

-This part presents an overview of software tools and frameworks that manage ML artifacts and cover the whole machine learning cycle.
+This part presents an overview of software tools and frameworks that manage ML artifacts, and cover the whole machine learning cycle.

 ## [Use-cases and Demos (coming soon)]()